Vector35/binaryninja-api/docs/guide/troubleshooting.md

 - If experiencing problems with Windows UAC permissions during an update, the easiest fix is to completely un-install and [recover][recover] the latest installer and license.
 Preferences are saved outside the installation folder and are preserved, though you might want to remove your [license](/getting-started/#license).
 - If you need to change the email address on your license, contact [support].

-## Platforms
+## Running as Root

-The below steps are specific to different platforms that Binary Ninja runs on.
-See the [FAQ] for currently supported versions.
+Binary Ninja will refuse to run as root on Linux and MacOS platforms (this is partially enforced by the usage of an embedded QWebEngine which will not run as root).
+You can work-around this issue by either running as a regular user, or forcing BN to launch but you will need to also disable [active content](/getting-started/#updates.activeContent).
+If you try to use su or another similar tool, make sure that user has permission to the X11 session.

 ## API

  - If the GUI launches but the license file is not valid when launched from the command-line, check that you're using the right version of Python as only 64-bit Python 2.7, or 3.x versions are supported.
 Additionally, the [personal][purchase] edition does not support headless operation.

 ## Database Issues

  - BNDBs may grow in size after repeated saving/loading.
 While a future update to Binary Ninja will implement this optimization internally, this [unofficial script] may be useful for shrinking the size of a BNDB.
 Please ensure you backup your database prior to trying that script as it is not an officially supported operation.

+## Platforms

+The below steps are specific to different platforms that Binary Ninja runs on.
+See the [FAQ] for currently supported versions.

 ### Windows